-Anthony was a Managing Director at Pacific Equity Partners from 2004 to 2014, having joined the firm in 1999.
-Prior to this, he spent three years at Bain & Company as a global strategy consultant.
-Anthony is currently Chairman of peer-to-peer lender SocietyOne.
+Anthony was a Managing Director at Pacific Equity Partners (PEP) from 2004 to 2014, having joined PEP in 1999.
+Prior to this, he spent five years at Bain & Company as a global strategy consultant.
+Anthony is on the board of Heritage Lifecare and Hellers, and also serves as non-executive Chairman of peer-to-peer lender SocietyOne.

 Anthony is a graduate of the Australian Institute of Company Directors.
 He received a Bachelor of Commerce (Hons) and a Bachelor of Laws (Hons) from University of Queensland.

-Rob Koczkar is Managing Director of Adamantem Capital and Chief Executive Officer of Social Ventures Australia.
+Rob Koczkar is a Managing Director of Adamantem Capital.
 His experience spans private equity, public company directorships, strategy and social impact investing.

-Maria holds a Bachelor of Laws and a Bachelor of International and Global Studies from The University of Sydney.
+Louyi holds a Bachelor of Commerce and a Master of Finance from the University of Melbourne.

-Hayden O’Kelly is an Associate at Adamantem Capital.
+Hayden O’Kelly is an Associate Director at Adamantem Capital.

 Prior to joining Adamantem he spent two years in the investment banking division of Morgan Stanley, where he was involved in a number of M&A and capital market transactions across a broad range of industries.